 Cementum annuli analysis results (bull age) are sorted by the last 5 numbers of individual hunter CID #s within each huntcode.
 Hunter CID #s are the 9-digit numbers assigned to each hunter and are shown on any hunting or fishing license.

-The rifle raffle drawing has occurred and the winner has been notified.
 Thanks to all hunters who participated in submitting teeth!

 A Southwest Colorado study was done on harvested mule deer bucks from 2007 through 2011 for GMUs 54, 61, 62, 75, 77, 78, 80, 81, 751 and 771.
 In 2012, teeth continued to be solicited from buck hunters in GMU 54 because managers in the Gunnison Basin are continuing to monitor population dynamics following the severe winter of 2007-08.
 See the long-term project results and 2012 GMU 54 results by visiting the